Kintyre/ksconf/docs/source/dyn/cli.rst

                           source [source ...]

     Merge .conf settings from multiple source directories into a combined target directory.
 Configuration files can be stored in a '/etc/*.d' like directory structure and consolidated back into a single 'default' directory.

     This command supports both one-time operations and recurring merge jobs.
-For example, this command can be used to combine all users knowledge objects (stored in 'etc/users') after a server migration, or to merge a single user's settings after an their account has been renamed.
+For example, this command can be used to combine all users' knowledge objects (stored in 'etc/users') after a server migration, or to merge a single user's settings after their account has been renamed.
 Recurring operations assume some type of external scheduler is being used.
 A best-effort is made to only write to target files as needed.

-    The 'combine' command takes your logical layers of configs (upstream, corporate, splunk admin fixes, and power user knowledge objects, ...) expressed as individual folders and merges them all back into the single 'default' folder that Splunk reads from.
+    The 'combine' command takes your logical layers of configs (upstream, corporate, Splunk admin fixes, and power user knowledge objects, ...) expressed as individual folders and merges them all back into the single 'default' folder that Splunk reads from.
 One way to keep the 'default' folder up-to-date is using client-side git hooks.

-    No directory layout is mandatory, but but one simple approach is to model your layers using a prioritized 'default.d' directory structure.
-(This idea is borrowed from the Unix System V concept where many services natively read their config files from '/etc/*.d' directories.)
+    No directory layout is mandatory, but one simple approach is to model your layers using a prioritized 'default.d' directory structure.
+This idea is borrowed from the Unix System V concept where many services natively read their config files from '/etc/*.d' directories.

     positional arguments:
       source                The source directory where configuration files will be merged from.
-When multiple sources directories are provided, start with the most general and end with the specific; later sources will override values from the earlier ones.
+When multiple source directories are provided, start with the most general and end with the specific; later sources will override values from the earlier ones.
 Supports wildcards so a typical Unix